All Episodes

 Our enemies were not empowered.

-Were they they had it told to them.
+Our enemies were, they had it told to them.

 Our enemies know four square.

-Because when you do this, you equal leadership.
+This is all I mean in every other area because when you do this, you equal leadership.

 What the president was doing today was leading.

-And he was leading and he was making no bones about it, and there was no weakness displayed, and there was no opportunity for the for any weakness to be perceived by our enemies either.
+And there was no opportunity for any weakness to be perceived by our enemies either.

-Ooh, he's avoiding us.
+Oh, he's avoiding us.

-He's afraid of our filibuster, or whatever.
+He's afraid of our filibuster or whatever.

 Or he's afraid the Republicans won't join.

-Whatever it is, it emboldens them, it empowers them.
+Whatever it is, it emboldens them.

 Welcome to the program.